 Music & Dance in Ireland

 In Irish tradition, stories have been told using myths, fables and poetry.
-Traditional Irish music has roots in the past and includes a range of drinking songs, love songs, funny songs and ballads.
+Traditional Irish music has roots in the country’s past and includes a range of drinking songs, love songs, funny songs and ballads.
 Some early Irish instruments are still used today, including fiddles, bagpipes (uilleann pipes), horns and harps.

 Music and storytelling in Ireland have always been a key form of entertainment, with people gathering in public houses and homes to hear stories and play music.
 Dancing would also be incorporated, which is where iconic Irish dancing traditions originate from.
-Irish dancing is a major part of their culture and has grown in popularity, especially in new generations.
+Irish dancing is a major part of their culture and has grown in popularity, especially among new generations.
 The newfound revival can be related to the success of Riverdance.

+Food can tell a lot about a country.
+The ingredients that were on hand, the delicacies they enjoyed, and the means of preparation all paint a picture of life in the country’s history.
 There is an array of unique food to taste in Ireland which originates from ancient Irish traditions.
 Here are just some popular Irish delicacies to try:

 Irish Stew – A very traditional lamb and vegetable stew.